 The Dussafu Marin Permit

 Gabon is sub-Saharan Africa’s fourth largest producer and exporter of crude oil.
-The Dussafu Marin Permit is a Development block with multiple discoveries and prospects lying within a proven oil and gas play fairway within the Southern Gabon Basin.
+The Dussafu Marin Permit is a Development and Exploitation license with multiple discoveries and prospects lying within a proven oil and gas play fairway within the Southern Gabon Basin.
 To the north west of the block is the Etame-Ebouri Trend, a collection of fields producing from the pre-salt Gamba and Dentale sandstones, and to the north are the Lucina and M’Bya fields which produce from the syn-rift Lucina sandstones beneath the Gamba.